wesleywerner/eureka-docs/source/basics.rst

 * Clicking an item to select/unselect it
 * Drag-select multiple items to include/exclude them in the selection
-* Drag an item or multiple selected items to move
+* Hold :kbd:`shift` to prevent moving things around when making a selection

 Switching between Vertices, Linedefs and Sectors will preserve any selections as much as possible.